A College Kid’s Guide to Saving on Car Maintenance

 If you’ve ever gotten repairs done by a professional, you know that labor costs can add up very quickly—sometimes exceeding the cost of the replacement parts themselves.
 That’s why it can really pay to do simple car maintenance tasks yourself.
 There are plenty of easy online tutorials about changing your oil, spark plugs, filters, and fluids so that you don’t have to pay through the nose for basic upkeep.

 - Find a trusted mechanic.

-For the car maintenance you can’t complete on your own, it’s wise to research an affordable, reliable mechanic in your area.
+For the car maintenance you can’t complete on your own, like when your car shakes when accelerating, it’s wise to research an affordable, reliable mechanic in your area.
 Honest business practices and competitive prices can save you thousands of dollars in the long run (not to mention a ton of hassle).
 Check online reviews, and speak with friends and family to see who they recommend.
 Your auto insurance company may also be able to help you find a trusted garage.